A Regeneration Works Event by the National Trust

-The Indigenous Heritage Circle (IHC) is hosting a symposium in Winnipeg, MB.
 Closer to Home: Locating and Retrieving Indigenous Heritage from Archives Outside Canada offers Indigenous knowledge-keepers, historians, curators, archivists and others an opportunity to learn from and contribute to discussions about Indigenous archival records held in repositories outside Canada.
 The event will be held on the evening of Tuesday, March 5th and for a full day on Wednesday, March 6th.
 The IHC will be reporting on the content and results of the symposium in April 2019.

 Co-Chairs: Angie Bain, Union of BC Indian Chiefs; Marianne McLean, Independent Scholar & Archivist